Facebook's mobile business expands in first quarter

-(Reuters) - Facebook Inc’s mobile advertising business continued to expand in the first three months of the year, but the social network’s rising spending restrained profit growth.
+(Reuters) - Facebook Inc’s mobile advertising revenue growth gained momentum in the first three months of the year as the social network sold more ads to users on smartphones and tablets, partially offsetting higher spending which weighed on profits.

-Shares of Facebook were up 11 cents at $27.54 in after-hours trading on Wednesday.
+New types of ads designed for smartphones, particularly ads aimed at enticing Facebook users to install mobile apps on their phones, helped lift revenue while traffic to the social network remained strong.

+The results reassured Wall Street that the world’s largest social network was keeping up with consumers’ shift from PCs to smartphones, even if the company provided few big surprises during the first quarter.

 The company said the number of monthly users who logged on solely through mobile devices more than doubled to 189 million users from a year ago.